mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 For the purposes of my reports, I treated the `wallet` API as the ground truth for spending.

 Sia also reports spending metrics that are [logically impossible](https://github.com/NebulousLabs/Sia/issues/2768).
 In each of the tests, Sia's accounting showed increases and *decreases* in total storage spending over time.
-Decreases in total storage spending shouldn't be possible.
-When Sia spends money on a storage contract, the expenditure is permanent so total spending can never decrease.
+When Sia spends money on a storage contract, the expenditure is permanent so total spending should never decrease.

 ### Cost estimates are wildly inaccurate

-Sia offers a [`/renter/prices` API](https://github.com/NebulousLabs/Sia/blob/master/doc/api/Renter.md#json-response-4) that Sia-UI and command-line client rely on to provide cost estimates before you store your data on Sia.
+Sia offers a [`/renter/prices` API](https://github.com/NebulousLabs/Sia/blob/master/doc/api/Renter.md#json-response-4) that Sia-UI and the command-line client use to provide cost estimates before you store your data on Sia.
+I found that its estimates drastically understimated the actual costs in practice:

-Because of Sia's errors in accounting, I treated the wallet's remaining balance as the ground-truth measure of how much Sia spent in contracts and scaled by a constant factor.

 #### Real data scenario